gnosis/dx-examples-dev/02_use-dx-as-an-oracle/README.md

 completing the first example.

 # Uses the DutchX as a price oracle
-Now that you have a truffle project that on his first migration deploys the dx (only in local development), you can add your own.
+Now that you have a truffle project that deploys the dx on it's first migration (only in local development), you can add your own ones.

-Let's say we create a contract called `Safe` that would allow it's owner to save some [ERC20 tokens](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) in there.
+Let's say we want to create a contract called `Safe` that would allow it's owner to deposit some [ERC20 tokens](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) in there.